Ila-bura/zero-waste-life/README.md

 <p>The Compost page is where users can watch a video about composting and learn more about it.</p>

-<p>The video was sourced from [YouTube](https://www.youtube.com/watch?v=egyNJ7xPyoQ) and embedded into the page.</p>
+The video was sourced from [YouTube](https://www.youtube.com/watch?v=egyNJ7xPyoQ) and embedded into the page.

 <p>The video does not autoplay and the YouTube controls were kept.
 The "loop" feature is on so that the water in the vase keeps moving</p>

 <p>The video is relatively short (around 3 minutes) but with clear and simple instructions on how to get started with composting at home.</p>
-In keeping with the essential ethos of the website, the video is not intended to provide an exhaustive guide to composting, rather to captivate the users in a fun and engaging way, based on the assumption that the vast majority of the Zero Waste Life's users are absolute beginners and have never tried composting before.
+In keeping with the essential ethos of the website, the video is not intended to provide an exhaustive guide to composting, rather to captivate the users in a fun and engaging way, based on the assumption that the vast majority of the Zero Waste Life's users are absolute beginners and have never tried composting before.</p>

 ### Sign Up Page

-In the Sign Up page users are presented with a form they are invited to fill in with their details, as well as the food they tend to waste the most.
+<p>In the Sign Up page users are presented with a form they are invited to fill in with their details, as well as the food they tend to waste the most.
-The first name field is set to autofocus, to improve user's experience.
+The first name field is set to autofocus, to improve user's experience.</p>

-The form was created for educational purposes only and once the Submit button is clicked, users are simply directed to a confirmation page, where a thank you message is displayed.
-This was achieved by adding the path "Confirmation.html" to the form action.
+<p>The form was created for educational purposes only and once the Submit button is clicked, users are simply directed to a confirmation page, where a thank you message is displayed.
+This was achieved by adding the path "Confirmation.html" to the form action.</p>

 ![Screenshot of the sign up form](/assets/images/images-readme/signup-form.png)

-For consistency, also on this page another bubble message is displayed, once again inviting the users to take action: in this case they are encouraged to subscribe to the Zero Waste Life newsletter.
+<p>For consistency, also on this page another bubble message is displayed, once again inviting the users to take action: in this case they are encouraged to subscribe to the Zero Waste Life newsletter.</p>

 ![Screenshot of the sign up bubble](/assets/images/images-readme/signup-bubble.png)

 ### Confirmation Page

-Users land on this page after submitting their details in the Sign Up page.
-The thank you message sets the expectations regarding the content and frequency of the newsletter: users can expect to receive a new recipe and more tips and tricks on a monthly basis.
+<p>Users land on this page after submitting their details in the Sign Up page.
+The thank you message sets the expectations regarding the content and frequency of the newsletter: users can expect to receive a new recipe and more tips and tricks on a monthly basis.</p>

-The last line informs the users that they will be soon redirected to the Homepage.
+The last line informs the users that they will be soon redirected to the Home page.
 To learn how to implement this feature, I researched the topic online and followed the instructions found on [HubSpot](https://blog.hubspot.com/website/html-redirect).

 ![Screenshot of the confirmation message](/assets/images/images-readme/confirmation-message.png)

-Once again, for consistency, another bubble message is displayed, this time congratulating the users on signing up to the newsletter.
+<p>Once again, for consistency, another bubble message is displayed, this time congratulating the users on signing up to the newsletter.</p>

 ![Screenshot of the confirmation bubble](/assets/images/images-readme/confirmation-bubble.png)

 ### Footer

-Links to the main social media platforms can be found at the bottom of each page.
+<p>Links to the main social media platforms can be found at the bottom of each page.
 All the links are set to open in a separate tab.
 Below the social media row, a line was added with the project creator's name.
-By clicking on it, the hyperlink opens the corresponding GitHub account in a separate tab.
+By clicking on it, the hyperlink opens the corresponding GitHub account in a separate tab.</p>

 ![Screenshot of the footer](/assets/images/images-readme/footer.png)

 ## Features to implement

-Expand the Recipe section to include more recipes and a photo gallery.
+* Expand the Recipe section to include more recipes and a photo gallery.

-Create dedicated pages with tips and tricks to implement in other areas that are not related to food, such as clothing, packaging and household maintenance.
+* Create dedicated pages with tips and tricks to implement in other areas that are not related to food, such as clothing, packaging and household maintenance.

 # Testing

 Testing was carried out throughout the entire build.
 Chrome DevTools was used to pinpoint and troubleshoot any issues along the way.

 <p>The following issues were raised during the mid-project meeting with my mentor: